An open-source library to make audio playlists by evaluating distance between songs.

 Some people will have noticed that the previous location of bliss' repository was here.
 This repo contains the old bliss code, which was written in C. However, it has been re-written in Rust, to be able to implement from the ground up a more scientific approach to music information retrieval.

-The old C library is still bugfixed though, and its webpage is still accessible, though it is recommanded to use the Rust version, as it is faster and more complete.
+The old C library is still bugfixed though, and its webpage is still accessible, though it is recommended to use the Rust version, as it is faster and more complete.

 Note that the features generated by C-bliss and bliss-rs are also incompatible.